-In the Turkish water of the Aegean Sea and Mediterranean Sea, nine cetacean species are known to occur (Table 1).
-Those are Delphinus delphis, Tursiops truncatus, Stenella coeruleoalba, Globicephala melas, Grampus griseus, Pseudorca crassidens, Physeter catodon, Ziphius cavirostris and Balaenoptera physalus.
-There are 14 cetacean species living in the whole Mediterranean Sea.
-Among them, ten species, including Phocoena phocoena living in the Black Sea, are observed in the Turkish waters.
-All these cetacean species are under the protection by law since 1983 in Turkish waters (Öztürk, 1996).
+In the Turkish waters of the Aegean and Mediterranean Seas, nine cetacean species can be observed (Table 1).
+These are Delphinus delphis, Tursiops truncatus, Stenella coeruleoalba, Globicephala melas, Grampus griseus, Pseudorca crassidens, Physeter catodon, Ziphius cavirostris and Balaenoptera physalus.
+There are a total of 14 cetacean species living in the Mediterranean Sea.
+Among them, ten species including the Phocoena phocoena living in the Black Sea, are observed in the Turkish waters.
+All these cetacean species are under protection by law since 1983 in Turkish waters (Öztürk, 1996).

 The species listed below appear in the Annex 2 to the Protocol Concerning Specially Protected Areas and Biological Diversity in the Mediterranean.